greg-raven/Uncommon-Sense/_posts/2023-07-18-defend-against-government.md

 ---
-title: 'Be ready to defend your country'
+title: "Be ready to defend your country"
 layout: post
 categories:
 - government